Wicked on Broadway: A Review

 Elphaba returns to the palace to free the monkeys.
 She parleys with the Wizard, who nearly gets her convinced to join him, but pushes away when she sees Dr. Dillamond who has lost his ability to talk.
 The Wizard calls his guards, but Fiyero flees with her.
 Glinda then conjures the plan to use Nessarose as bait.
 In order to put her in danger, Madam Morrible creates a tornado.

 Elphaba and Fiyero share a loving moment that is interrupted by a vision of the tornado that threatens Nessarose.
 Then she meets Glinda at the site of the tornado.
 By the way, this is the same tornado that brings Dorothy to the land of Oz.
-Nessarose is crushed by the house, and the two witches have a heated argument.
+A house crushes Nessa, and the two witches have a heated argument.
 The guards arrive to capture Elphaba, but Fiyero takes Glinda hostage.
 The guards capture him.
 Glinda pleads them to let him go, but they crucify him in a near field, and Elphaba fails to save him.

 Elphaba goes to Kiamo Ko where she keeps Dorothy and Toto, her dog.
 She demands the ruby slippers, that she gave to Nessarose, back.
 Glinda, after realizing that Madam Morrible can control the weather and that an angry mob marches to get Elphaba, goes there to warn her.
 Glinda tells Elphaba that Fiyero is dead.
 The two share a moment to forgive each other, and Elphaba gives Glinda the Grimmerie.
 Then Dorothy throws a bucket of water on her and she melts.
 There’s only a green potion left and Glinda takes it to the Wizard, who owns one just like it.
 He confides that he’s Elphaba’s real father and Glinda banishes him.
 She then sends Madame Morrible to prison.